dnzckn/LazyLabel/src/lazylabel/USAGE_MANUAL.md

 3. Apply coordinates manually or via interface
 4. All subsequent operations constrained to crop region

+**Output Behavior:**
+- Pixels outside crop region are blacked out in exported masks
+- Original image dimensions are preserved
+- Only the crop region contributes to segmentation results

 **Applications:**
 - Focus on specific image regions
 - Reduce processing overhead